THE QUESTION: IS CHINA GENEROUS?

-What some might call “donations”, individuals in China might not give a definition at all.
-Family and community ties do garner mutual support, financial or otherwise – and as in the case of “quid pro quo philanthropy”, quietly helping a neighbor can be seen as an investment towards future need for help in return.
+What some might call “donations,” individuals in China might not give a definition at all.
+Family and community ties do garner mutual support, financial or otherwise – and as in the case of “quid pro quo philanthropy,” quietly helping a neighbor can be seen as an investment towards a future need for help in return.

 Even at the corporate level, disclosing degrees of charitable giving is even kept hush-hush rather than openly talked about.
 Many opt to keep donation amounts and frequency discrete.

 Furthermore, the Chinese government has a very active role in supporting the welfare of its citizens.
 Practically a “safety net” to its citizens, it offers many necessary social services and aid through the income the population already gives.
 Here, a top-down approach overcomes the necessity for individual engagement upon which other countries rely.